 Within the Upper Columbia River Basin, the furthest upstream and northern-most extent of currently accessible anadromous habitat is found in the Okanogan River.
 The Okanogan subbasin extends south from its headwaters in southern British Columbia (BC) through north central Washington State (WA), where it meets the confluence with the Columbia River (Figure 1).
-The total drainage area of the Okanogan subbasin is roughly 21,000 km2, more than twice the size of the Methow, Entiat, and Wenatchee subbasins combined (NPCC 2004, Morrison and Smith 2007); however, the total stream kilometers available to anadromous salmonids are limited due to natural falls and man-made barriers.
+The total drainage area of the Okanogan subbasin is roughly 21,000 km, more than twice the size of the Methow, Entiat, and Wenatchee subbasins combined (NPCC 2004, Morrison and Smith 2007); however, the total stream kilometers available to anadromous salmonids are limited due to natural falls and man-made barriers.
 The Okanogan subbasin is comprised of diverse habitat, from high mountain forests to semi-arid shrubsteppe lowlands.
-Often bordered by steep granite walls, water flows from north to south through a series of large lakes which give way to a low gradient mainstem river before entering the Columbia River near the town of Brewster, WA.
+Often bordered by steep granite walls, water flows from north to south through a series of large lakes, which gives way to a low gradient mainstem river before entering the Columbia River near the town of Brewster, WA.

-The subbasin supports a stable population of summer-fall Chinook Salmon Oncorhynchus tshawytscha in Washington, a greatly expanding number of Sockeye Salmon Oncorhynchus nerka, a threatened population of summer steelhead, an increasing number of Spring Chinook Salmon from an experimental reintroduction, occasional observations Coho Salmon Oncorhynchus kisutch and rare transient use of Bull Trout Salvelinus confluentus.
+The subbasin supports a stable population of summer-fall Chinook Salmon Oncorhynchus tshawytscha in Washington, a greatly expanding number of Sockeye Salmon Oncorhynchus nerka, a threatened population of summer steelhead O. mykiss, a small number of spring Chinook Salmon from an experimental reintroduction, increasing observations of Coho Salmon Oncorhynchus kisutch and very rare transient use from Bull Trout Salvelinus confluentus.
 During the late summer months, water temperatures in the mainstem Okanogan River frequently exceed 24°C, representing a challenging environment for salmonids.
-A number of small tributaries to the Okanogan offer relatively cooler water and additional habitat for steelhead, but access is often limited by insufficient discharge, natural barriers and man-made impediments.
+A number of small tributaries to the Okanogan River can offer relatively cooler water and additional habitat for steelhead, but access is often limited by insufficient discharge, natural barriers and man-made impediments.

-1 Spelled 'Okanogan' in the U.S. and 'Okanagan' in Canada; used interchangeably in this document.
+&lt;sup>2 Spelled 'Okanogan' in the U.S. and 'Okanagan' in Canada; used interchangeably in this document.

 Figure 1.
 Study area, the Okanogan subbasin in north-central Washington State and southern British Columbia.
-Markers signify OBMEP monitoring sites: yellow markers represent electrofishing sites, green triangles represent mainstem snorkel sites, and stream segments highlighted in purple represent areas likely accessible to anadromous fish where habitat data collection occurs.
+Markers signify OBMEP monitoring sites: yellow markers represent electrofishing sites, green triangles represent mainstem snorkel sites, stream segments highlighted in blue represent areas likely accessible to anadromous fish where habitat data collection occurs.

-Within the Washington State portion of the Okanogan subbasin, the vast majority of land along the river is under private ownership, and landowner cooperation is required for fisheries research activities to occur.
+Within the Washington State portion of the Okanogan subbasin, the vast majority of land along the river is under private ownership, and landowner cooperation is essential for fisheries research activities to occur.
 Economic activity in the subbasin is centered on fruit crops, ranching, agriculture, tourism, mining, and timber harvest.
 In this relatively arid environment, a complex system of fisheries and water management requires coordination between many local stakeholders, state (provincial) agencies, federal agencies, Tribes and First Nations, from both the United States and Canada.

 In the Canadian portion of the Okanagan subbasin, man-made barriers are currently major constraints to salmonid migrations.
-Dams exist at all outlets of Canadian Okanagan lakes including, suwiws (Osoyoos Lake), akspaqmix (Vaseux Lake), qawstik^wt (Skaha Lake), and kłusxnitk^w (Okanagan Lake).
-In 2009, the outlet dam at akspaqmix (Vaseux Lake), known as the McIntyre Dam, was refitted to allow fish passage.
-In 2014, the outlet dam at qawstik^wt (Skaha Lake) underwent improvements to further enhance fish passage.
-Currently, the outlet dam at kłusxnitk^w (Okanagan Lake) is the upstream barrier for all anadromous salmon species.
-Anadromous salmonids have previously occupied the entire qawsitk^w (Okanagan River) system (Ernst and Vedan 2000).
+Dams exist at all outlets of Canadian Okanagan lakes including, swiws (Osoyoos), akspaqmix (Vaseux), tu?cin (Skaha) and kłusxnitkw (Okanagan) Lakes.
+The outlet dam at akspaqmix (Vaseux Lake), known as the McIntyre Dam, was refitted for fish passage in 2009.
+In 2014, the outlet dam at tucin (Skaha Lake) underwent improvements to further enhance fish passage.
+Until 2022, the upstream impediment for anadromous salmon species was the Okanagan Lake Dam, at the outlet of the kłusxnitkw (Okanagan Lake) in Penticton.
+Between 2019 and 2022, the ONA manually operated the fish ladder at Okanagan Lake Dam, providing passage to anadromous fall spawners.
+Anadromous salmonids have previously occupied the entire sġawsitkw (Okanagan River) system (Ernst and Vedan 2000).